arnaud4d/documentation/docs/API/4DNetkit.md

 When requesting access on behalf of a user ("signedIn" mode) the command opens a web browser to request authorization.

-# Tutorial : Authenticate to the Microsoft Graph API and send an email
+# Tutorial : Authenticate to the Microsoft Graph API with 4D Netkit, and send an email using the SMTP transporter class

 ## Objectives